ttoohey/yadah/packages/service-model/readme.md

 // 1
 ```

-Note: no events are emitted, and no hooks are run.
+Note: no events are emitted.

 ## Transactions

 All functions will attempt to use the current context's transaction.

-The mutating functions will wrap all logic in a transaction
+The mutating functions wrap all logic in a transaction.

 To run queries in a transaction wrap them in a call to the `transaction()`
 method.